CAD Drawing Software & Apps | Free Tutorials & Resources | Autodesk

 CAD drawings can become large and take up valuable tech resources.
 There is a simple workflow you can follow to reduce the file size of a CAD drawing in AutoCAD.
 You can also reduce the 3D elements in a CAD drawing to reduce its size.

-AutoCAD web app makes it easy to edit, create, share, and view CAD drawings in a web browser on any computer.
-The AutoCAD mobile app allows you to access drawings and draft, edit, markup, and more from your mobile device in the field or outside the office.
+AutoCAD web app (US Site) makes it easy to edit, create, share and view CAD drawings in a web browser on any computer.
+The AutoCAD mobile app allows you to access drawings and draught, edit, mark-up and more from your mobile device in the field or outside the office.